 It is in this hyperconnected world that we are just beginning to see new distinctions drawn between what some term as communities and networks (communities vs. networks).
 While there are distinctions between the two, the better option is in enhancing and leveraging both for better access to greater learning and innovation.
 This is best achieved by engaging the AND of both communities AND networks.
 As Team BE of Wenger-Traynor state, “For most groups, however, the aspects are combined in various ways.
 A community usually involves a network or relationships.
 And many networks exist because participants are all committed to some kind of joint enterprise.”
 So, while we’ve become much more accustomed to working in “communities” of learning and practice within our organizations, the digital transformation and this hyperconnected world has led to an exponential rise and engagement in both formal and informal networks to support and infuse greater idea flow and new learning into our organizations, leading to better innovative value for both our individuals and organizations.
 As Alex Pentland shares in Social Physics, “In the last few years, however, our lives have been transformed by networks that combine people and computers, allowing much greater participation and much faster change.”

 In Learning to Improve, Bryk and his co-authors build on this idea of AND, drawing on the work of Douglas Engelbart in what he termed Networked Improvement Communities (NIC).
 It is in this Networked Improvement Community that Engelbart has created an ABC Model for Continuous Improvement.
-As Bryk shares in Learning to Improve, there are “three interrelated levels of learning” which serves as the basis for this ABC Model.
+As Bryk puts forth in Learning to Improve, there are “three interrelated levels of learning” which serves as the basis for this ABC Model.

 Level-A which “represents the knowledge acquired by front-line workers as they engage in their practice.”